 The University Writing Center (UWC) and the Vice President for Research are proud to offer convenient writing assistance to faculty members working on projects such as grants, articles for publication, and research reports.
-Faculty Writing Fellows can help faculty members with focusing arguments, organizing ideas, supporting claims, citing others’ works, and maintaining field conventions.
+Faculty Writing Fellows can help faculty members focus arguments, organize ideas, support claims, cite others’ works, and maintain field conventions.
 All correspondence is done via email.

 Who can get help?

 - Tenure-line faculty, including professors, associate professors, assistant professors, and instructors (not including those currently enrolled as graduate students at the U)

 - Tenure-line Academic Library faculty, including librarians, associate librarians, and assistant librarians

 - Career-line faculty, including clinical faculty, lecturers, and research faculty